Karnivool: 2019–present: In Verses

 In May 2019, Karnivool revealed that they had been in the process of recording their fourth album.
 In February 2020, they announced an April tour for the 10th anniversary of Sound Awake, which was later postponed to March 2021 due to the COVID-19 pandemic.
 However, all tour dates outside of Western Australia were cancelled in February 2021, instead opting to livestream the remaining concerts.

-On 10 of December 2021, Karnivool released the single "All It Takes", produced by Forrester Savell.
+On 10 December 2021, Karnivool released the single "All It Takes", produced by Forrester Savell.
 It is the band's first studio release since Asymmetry in 2013.
 In 2022, they headlined the Monolith Festival in Australia alongside Cog and were supported by acts such as Ocean Grove, Plini, Sleepmakeswaves, Reliqa and Yomi Ship.

 In late June 2025 Karnivool released the stand-alone single "Drone", their first new music since 2021's "All It Takes".

 The track was produced by longtime collaborator Forrester Savell and described by the band as “the sound of Karnivool entering a new era — a slow-cooked journey forged in the studio’s heat, where every note was tested and tempered”.

 Issued ahead of the band’s Ad Complementum Australian tour, "Drone" was promoted as the first preview of their long-gestating fourth studio album.
 Said album, In Verses, was officially announced in September 2025.
+A music video for the song "Opal" was released on 17 December 2025 alongside the announcement that the album would be released on 6 February 2026.